AP Top 25: La.-Lafayette leads 10 new teams in rankings

 — No. 22 Army has opened the season with two victories by a combined score of 79-7.

 — No. 23 Kentucky is scheduled to start the season Sept.
-26, with the rest of the Southeastern Conference.
+26, along with the rest of the SEC.

 — No. 25 Pitt opened the season by beating Austin Peay 55-0 in a game that was shortened in the second half.
-With the Panthers up 42-0 halftime, the teams agreed to play 10-minute quarters in the second half.
+With the Panthers up 42-0 halftime, the teams agreed to play 10-minute quarters.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/